JetBrains/mps-coderules/docs/content/processing.md

 ```
 _(examples of terms)_

+The unique feature of terms is that they support unification.
+Unification of two terms is possible with or without *variables* being used as subterms of either participant, but in the latter case the two terms must be equal.

 A term variable ranges over terms.
 A substitution is a mapping of variables to terms.
 Unification searches for a substitution $\sigma$, such that for two terms being unified, $f$ and $g$, the following holds: $\sigma f = \sigma g$.

 ```